madflojo/blog/articles/posts/2016-07-19-using-salt-ssh-to-install-salt.md

 The `salt-ssh` command above has a similar syntax to the standard `salt` command called with a typical Master/Minion setup; the format is `salt-ssh <target> <task>`.
 In this case our target was `blr1-001` the same name we defined earlier and our task was `test.ping`.

 You may also notice that I passed the `--priv` flag followed by a path to my SSH private key.
 This flag is used to specify an SSH key to use when connecting to the minion server.
-By default `salt-ssh` will use SaltStack's internal SSH key, which means if you wish to use an alternative key you will need to specify the key with the `--priv` flag.
+By default, `salt-ssh` will use SaltStack's internal SSH key, which means if you wish to use an alternative key you will need to specify the key with the `--priv` flag.

 In many cases it's perfectly fine to use SaltStack's internal SSH key, in my case the SSH public key has already been distributed which means I do not want to use Salt's internal SSH key.